2pisoftware/testrunner/WritingTests.md

 Manipulating javascript UI widgets is potentially brittle to changes and upgrades and while sometimes necessary should be approached with caution.

+Sometimes asynchronous requests require the use of $I->wait to allow the UI to update before the next step in the test.

 ## Unit Tests